Importance conditional sampling for Pitman-Yor mixtures: Importance conditional sampling

+where $\tilde f_m^{(r)}$ denotes the approximate density sampled from the posterior at the $r$-th iteration.
+The set of densities $\tilde f_m^{(r)}$ can be also used to quantify posterior uncertainty.
+It is worth remarking though that any such quantification is based on realizations of a finite dimensional summary of the infinite-dimensional $\tilde p$ and thus is, by its nature, approximated.
+For a quantification of the approximating error one could resort to \citet{Arb18}.

 It is instructive to consider how the ICS works for the special case of DP mixture models, that is when $\sigma=0$.
 In such case, the steps described in Algorithm~\ref{algo:ICSPY} can be nicely interpreted by resorting to three fundamental properties characterizing the DP, namely conjugacy, self-similarity, and availability of finite-dimensional distributions.
-More specifically, when $\sigma=0$, step 4 of Algorithm~\ref{algo:ICSPY} consists in generating the random weights $\bp$ from a Dirichlet distribution of parameters $(\vartheta,n_1,\ldots,n_{k_n})$.
-This follows by combining the conjugacy of the DP \citep{Fer73}, for which with the availability of finite-dimensional distributions of DP \citep{Fer73}, which provides the distribution of $\bp$, defined as the evaluation of the conditional distribution of $\tilde p$ on the partition of $\Theta$ induced by $\btheta$.
-Moreover, when $\sigma=0$, according to the predictive distribution displayed in step 7 of Algorithm~\ref{algo:ICSPY}, the auxiliary random variables $\bs$ are exchangeable from $\tilde q\sim DP(\vartheta;P_0)$, with $\tilde q$ independent of $\bp$.
-This is nicely implied by the self-similarity of the DP \citep[see, e.g.,][]{Gho10}, according to which $\tilde q=\tilde p |_{\Theta^*}$ is independent of $\tilde p|_{\Theta\setminus \Theta^*}$, and thus of $\bp$, and is distributed as a $DP(\vartheta P_0(\Theta^*);P_0|_{\Theta^*})$, and by the diffuseness of $P_0$.
+More specifically, when $\sigma=0$, step 4 of Algorithm~\ref{algo:ICSPY} consists in generating the random weights $\bp$ from a Dirichlet distribution of parameters $(\vartheta,n_1,\ldots,\allowbreak n_{k_n})$.
+This follows by combining the conjugacy of the DP \citep{Fer73}, for which

+with the availability of finite-dimensional distributions of DP \citep{Fer73}, which provides the distribution of $\bp$, defined as the evaluation of the conditional distribution of $\tilde p$ on the partition of $\Theta$ induced by $\btheta$.
+Moreover, when $\sigma=0$, according to the predictive distribution displayed in step 6 of Algorithm~\ref{algo:ICSPY}, the auxiliary random variables $\bs$ are exchangeable from $\tilde q\sim DP(\vartheta;P_0)$, with $\tilde q$ independent of $\bp$.
+This is nicely implied by the self-similarity of the DP \citep[see, e.g.,][]{Gho10}, according to which $\tilde q=\tilde p |_{\Theta^*}$ is independent of $\tilde p|_{\Theta\setminus \Theta^*}$, and therefore of $\bp$, and is distributed as a $DP(\vartheta P_0(\Theta^*);P_0|_{\Theta^*})$, and by the diffuseness of $P_0$.
 As a result, in the DP case, the auxiliary random variables $\bs$ are generated from the prior model.